Model theoretic events: Generic sampling

-\end{lemma} \begin{proof} This follows directly by induction and the fact that the Morley product is a separated amalgam (see Definition \ref{cheat}).
+\end{theorem} \begin{proof} This follows directly by induction and the fact that the Morley product is a separated amalgam (see Definition \ref{cheat}).
 We give an explicit proof for two formulas with two variables each, which, with proper bookkeeping, can be extended to the general case in the lemma: Consider the $\mathcal{L}_{\mathbf{x}}(\mathcal{U})$-formulas $\varphi(x_1,x_3)$ and $\psi(x_2,x_4)$.
 Let $M_1$ be a small model containing $M$ and all the parameters from our formulas.
-Then
+Then by Fact \ref{fact:easy},

 Now for any $q \in S_{x_1}(M_1)$, if $a \models q$ then we have that